Sponsor a child in Chad

 One of Africa’s poorest nations, life in Chad is highly precarious.
 Ongoing civil war and frequent natural disasters turn life into a daily struggle for the majority of people, nearly two thirds of whom live in poverty.
-It is against this background that SOS Children is supporting the most vulnerable to live in peace and security.
+It is against this background that SOS Children's Villages is supporting the most vulnerable to live in peace and security.

 High levels of poverty, illiteracy and a refugee crisis on the doorstep

 Rural populations suffer most from high levels of poverty and illiteracy.
 Only 4% have access to clean drinking water and proper sanitation is scarce.
 This results in widespread and often life-threatening illness caused by waterborne diseases such as cholera.
 This, along with frequent natural disasters, increases the burden on Chad's inadequate medical services.

 With limited access to even basic education, fewer than a third of people can read and write.
 Chad is also home to many refugees, including 200,000 people who have fled from civil war in Darfur.
 Chad’s own civil war has forced 140,000 citizens from their homes.